-If you are just getting started camping you might be wondering what does: banking a fire mean and how it it done?
-Learning how to have a proper campfire is important not only for fire safety, but also to keep the campgrounds clean and nice for all campers that follow.
+If you are just getting started camping you might be wondering what does: banking a fire means and how it done?
+Learning how to have a proper campfire is important not only for fire safety but also to keep the campgrounds clean and nice for all campers that follow.
 Banking a fire is a common sense camping tip and is an easily learned skill.

 Camper's Question: What does banking a fire mean and how is it done?